a-tsagkalidis/swappr/README.md

 ### <span style="color: #c9b7a4">argparser.py</span>
-This module uses <span style="color: #68ba6a">argparse</span> Python library to create argument option instances.
+This module uses <span style="color: #68ba6a">argparse</span> Python package to create argument option instances.
 Added argument are stored in argparser variable, which is imported in whatever .py module is needed.

 ### <span style="color: #c9b7a4">faccount.py</span>
 Contains functions needed in **/account** route.
 Functions are: